CariZa/tekton-kind/README.md

 ## Test Tekton

-I have a repo that I setup a couplde examples, I just test some of my test from there on minikube:
+I have a repo that I setup a couplde examples, I just test some of my test from there on our new cluster:

     $ git clone git@github.com:CariZa/tekton-examples.git